 - Weakened immune system: if a person’s immune system is weakened with consequently low levels of secretory IgA – a common factor in prolonged stress – this can set the scene.

-- Irritants to the gut lining: these include gluten in wheat, coffee, tea and many other allergy-provoking foods.
+- Irritants to the gut lining: these include Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… in wheat, coffee, tea and many other allergy-provoking foods.

-- Any deficiency of cell-building nutrients, like vitamin A, zinc, glutamine and essential fats, can result in a poor gut wall structure.
+- Any deficiency of cell-building nutrients, like vitamin A, What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress…, glutamine and essential fats, can result in a poor gut wall structure.

 - An overgrowth of the wrong bacteria or fungi, such Candida albicans or any other parasite, can burrow into the intestinal wall, irritating it, causing increased permeability.